 SHORT BIOGRAPHICAL SKETCH OF DR. NOEL G. L. HUTCHINSON, JR

-Dr. Noel G. L. Hutchinson, Jr. was recently named Mission Director for the Progressive National Baptist Convention (PNBC).
-He is also the organizer and founder of a new ministry, Greater Works Fellowship, and was the pastor of First Baptist Church Lauderdale in Memphis, Tennessee for 22 years.
+Dr. Noel G. L. Hutchinson, Jr. is the Executive Mission Director for the Progressive National Baptist Convention (PNBC).
+He was also the organizer and founder of a new ministry, Greater Works Fellowship, and is the current pastor of Kingdom Fellowship Baptist Church in Memphis, Tennessee.
+He was also the pastor of First Baptist Church Lauderdale in Memphis, Tennessee for 22 years.
 A native of The Bronx, New York, he obtained his Bachelor of Arts degree from Brandeis University in the areas of Sociology and American Studies, a Master of Divinity cum laude from Drew Theological School, and a Doctor of Ministry degree from United Theological Seminary in Trotwood, Ohio.
-Dr. Hutchinson served as an adjunct professor at Memphis Theological Seminary and was the College Chaplain at LeMoyne-Owen College, where under his leadership LeMoyne-Owen began a Faith in Action Community Conference in partnership with the Congress of National Black Churches, Memphis Affiliate.
-Dr. Hutchinson has preached nationally; and internationally in Guyana, South America; Kigali, Rwanda; Montego Bay, Jamaica; Turin, Italy; and Cape Town, South Africa with the Lott Carey Baptist Foreign Mission Convention.
+Dr. Hutchinson served as an adjunct professor at Memphis Theological Seminary, and was the College Chaplain at LeMoyne-Owen College, where under his leadership LeMoyne-Owen began a Faith in Action Community Conference in partnership with the Congress of National Black Churches, Memphis Affiliate.
+Dr. Hutchinson has preached nationally; and internationally in Guyana, South America; Montego Bay, Jamaica; Turin, Italy; Kigali, Rwanda and Cape Town, South Africa with the Lott Carey Baptist Foreign Mission Convention.

 Dr. Hutchinson has also been active in various civic and community efforts.
-Some of his involvements include being a past president of the Memphis Ministers Association, and the current president of the Tennessee Progressive Baptist Council.
+Some of his involvements include being a recent past president of the Tennessee Progressive Baptist Council.
 He also has served on the following boards: the Memphis NAACP, Memphis Urban League, Church and Community Investment Fund, The Church Health Center, and the Metropolitan Interfaith Association (MIFA).
 He is also a 1997 graduate of Leadership Memphis.
 In November 2013, he became the host of “Black Thought,” airing weekdays on MUTV1, now the M1 network, Memphis’ first Black-owned television station.
-He can also be heard on 'Huddle Talk with Dr. Hutch" Wednesdays on 88.5 FM in Memphis
+He was until 2020 also the host of “Huddle Talk with Dr. Hutch,” airing Wednesdays on 88.5 FM in Memphis.
+He currently hosts a YouTube channel, “Conversations With Hutch” with new segments aired every Monday.

 He is married to the former Rebecca Matlock